revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-6. What is your understanding about the saying Maven uses Convention over Configuration?
+6.What is your understanding about the saying Maven uses Convention over Configuration?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Maven uses Convention over Configuration which means developers are not required to create build process themselves. and they don’t have to mention each and every configuration details.
+- Maven uses Convention over Configuration which means developers are not required to create build process themselves.and they don’t have to mention each and every configuration details.

 </blockquote>
 </details>

 ---

-7. What is Maven Build Lifecycle?
+7.What is Maven Build Lifecycle?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-A Build lifecycle is a well-defined sequence of phases that outline the order in which the goals are to be executed.
-Here phase represents a stage in the life cycle.
+A Build lifecycle is a well-defined sequence of phases that outline the order in which the goals are to be executed.Here phase represents a stage in the life cycle.

 </blockquote>
 </details>

 ---

-8. Can you tell me the build lifecycle of Maven?
+8.Can you tell me the build lifecycle of Maven?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)